wavefrontHQ/help/api_tokens.md

 ### View and Manage the API Tokens in Your Organization

-As a Super Admin, you can view the API token of any user or service account, examine their usage, and revoke a token, if needed.
+As a user with the **Accounts** permission, you can view the API tokens of any user or service account, examine their usage, and revoke a token, if needed.

 **Important:** Revoking a token cannot be undone.
 Any script that uses a revoked token returns an authorization error.